French conquest of Algeria: Background

 The Beyliks (provinces) of Algiers.
 The Dar-es-Soltan was the part directly controlled by the Dey.

 The coastal and mountainous parts of Algeria were controlled by the Regency of Algiers.
 The Regency (or Deylik), while nominally part of the Ottoman Empire, acted independently from the Ottoman Sultan.
 The dey ruled the entire Regency, but only exercised direct control in and around Algiers, with Beyliks (Governorates) established in the Western, Central, and Eastern parts of the country.
 The remainder of the territory (including much of the interior), while nominally ruled by Algiers, was effectively under the control of local Berber and Arab leaders, who usually acted as vassals to Dey, albeit not always.
 In the northern Saharan parts some oasis kingdoms such as the Sultanate of Tuggurt were controlled by the Regency.
 The inner Saharan parts were only claimed by the Dey, while in reality they were completely controlled by tribal confederacies, and smaller kingdoms such as that of Kel Ahaggar.
 The Dey was supported, or in some cases controlled by the Janissaries of the Odjak of Algiers, although their power was heavily limited after 1817.
 The territory was bordered to the west by the Sultanate of Morocco and to the east by the Beylik of Tunis.
 The western border, the Tafna River, was particularly porous since there were shared tribal connections that crossed it.

-The Regency of Algiers was one of the main bases of the Barbary pirates and Barbary Slave Traders who attacked Christian ships and coastal settlements in the Mediterranean and North Atlantic.
-Like the rest of the Barbary Coast, the Regency of Algiers lived from the trade of slaves or goods captured from Europe, America and Africa.
+The Regency of Algiers was one of the main bases of the Barbary pirates and Barbary Slave Traders who attacked Christian ships and coastal settlements in the Mediterranean and, in rare cases, the North Atlantic, made possible by European ships.
+Like the rest of the Barbary Coast, the Regency of Algiers lived from the trade of slaves or goods captured from European and American merchant shipping in the Mediterranean.
 The European powers bombarded Algiers on different occasions in retaliation and the United States initiated the Barbary Wars in order to put an end to Algerian privateering against Christian shipping.

 The conquest of Algeria began in the last days of the Bourbon Restoration by Charles X of France.
 It aimed to put a definite end to Barbary privateering and increase the king's popularity among the French people, particularly in Paris, where many veterans of the Napoleonic Wars lived.
 Algerian slave trade and piracy immediately ceased after the French conquered Algiers.